-Foster, a Republican, was the representative for Vermont's 1st congressional district from 1907 to 1912.
+Foster was the representative for Vermont’s 1st congressional district and was a Republican.
+He served from 1907 to 1912.

 From Dec 1901 to Mar 1912, Foster missed 315 of 1,023 roll call votes, which is 30.8%.
 This is on par with the median of 28.1% among the lifetime records of representatives serving in Mar 1912.
 The chart below reports missed votes over time.